25 Aug Director of Litigation

 - Demonstrated commitment to an integrated strategy, including litigation, policy and community engagement;

 - Race and identity competency, ability to understand and navigate issues of identity, power, privilege and lived experience with clients, partners and colleagues.
 Relevant lived experience a plus;

 - J.D. degree and a member in good standing of the bar of a U.S. state.

 Salary, Benefits, and Logistics

-This is a full-time exempt position that will be located in Washington, DC.
+This is a full-time exempt position.
+Preference will be given to candidates based in or willing to relocate to Washington, D.C., but remote candidates who are willing to travel to D.C. regularly will be considered.
 Salary is determined based on years of experience and will be in the range of $155,000 – $169,000.

 Civil Rights Corps offers an outstanding and generous benefits package, including employer-paid health, vision, and dental benefits; transit benefits; an annual wellness benefit; retirement matching; and paid sick, family, and unlimited vacation leave.

 Interested applicants should submit a PDF including: a cover letter, resume, writing sample from 5-10 pages, and five references.
 Please include as two of the references people whom you have supervised.

 In your cover letter, which should be no longer than 3 pages, please include two or three examples of litigation that you have led in terms of developing and implementing a strategy.
 Your examples should include detail on what you did to move the case forward, including investigation, discovery, briefing, and courtroom advocacy, as well as any media strategy and engagement with community partners.
 It should also include details of how you supported others on the case team in their work.
 The position will remain open until filled.
 Materials should be addressed to email@example.com.
 Please include your name and “DOL” in the subject line.